 Your pipelines will map to an overall Reporting pipeline.

-In the Recruiting Preferences section of your account, the first pipeline you’ll see is the Reporting pipeline, (example shown above).
+In the Workflow section of your account, the first pipeline you’ll see is the Reporting pipeline, (example shown above).
 This is created after consultation with one of our specialists.
 It is used as a guideline to create consistent reports.

 Reporting pipelines can be made up of some or all of the following stages: